Optimal control of Volterra integral diffusions and application to contract theory: Examples

 where the flow $\bX^{t, \bx} \coloneqq ( X^{t,\bx,s})_{0 \le s \le T}$ is such that

 We easily see that the dynamic programming equation corresponding to this problem is

-with boundary condition $u(T, \cdot) = 0$, as there is no terminal reward.
-Here we used Lebesgue measure instead of $\m$ as reference measure (since there is no terminal reward) and $\dbL^2([0,T], \mathrm{d}t)$ as reference space to represent the Fréchet derivatives of $u$ (which does not make a difference in the context of classical solutions).
+with boundary condition $u(T, \cdot) = 0$.
+Here we use Lebesgue measure instead of $\m$ as reference measure and $\dbL^2([0,T], \mathrm{d}t)$ as reference space to represent the Fréchet derivatives of $u$ (which does not make a difference in the context of classical solutions).

 Our objective is to find a solution $u$ of the form

 where $c$ is a measurable $\dbR$-valued function defined on $[0,T]^3$, which is symmetric in its last two variables.
 Let us compute formally the derivatives of $u$